gonglk/customized-rag-pipeline/README.md

 ## 4. Running the Project

-Once you‚Äôre set up, run:
+Once youíre set up, run:
 ```bash
 python main.py
 ```
-### Option 1: ‚ÄúUse RAG pipeline for Q&A‚Äù
+### Option 1: ìUse RAG pipeline for Q&Aî

-The code will ask you some questions about how you‚Äôd like to set up your pipeline (e.g., ‚Äúhybrid or vector?‚Äù, ‚Äúopenai or cohere embeddings?‚Äù, ‚Äúwhich LLM model?‚Äù).
+The code will ask you some questions about how youíd like to set up your pipeline (e.g., ìhybrid or vector?î, ìopenai or cohere embeddings?î, ìwhich LLM model?î).
-Then it‚Äôll load your PDF data into Pinecone if needed and create a pipeline.
+Then itíll load your PDF data into Pinecone if needed and create a pipeline.
 Finally, it waits for you to enter queries.
-Type something like ‚ÄúWhat services does NRMA provide?‚Äù and it‚Äôll try to retrieve relevant paragraphs and generate an answer.
-Type ‚Äúexit‚Äù to leave.
+Type something like ìWhat services does NRMA provide?î and itíll try to retrieve relevant paragraphs and generate an answer.
+Type ìexitî to leave.

-### Option 2: ‚ÄúRun experiments to compare RAG pipelines‚Äù
+### Option 2: ìRun experiments to compare RAG pipelinesî

 You can either run some default pipeline configurations or build your own single config.
 The script will automatically go through each pipeline, generate answers for a test set (like `twenty_testset.csv`), compute metrics with `RAGEvaluator`, and save results in a timestamped folder under `evaluation_results/`.
-You‚Äôll get a CSV with detailed scores per question, plus a quick bar chart to see how the pipeline performed on each metric.
+Youíll get a CSV with detailed scores per question, plus a quick bar chart to see how the pipeline performed on each metric.

 ---